 You can also bargain in bulk at souvenir shops should you be willing to buy many items at once.
 But definitely factor in your highest price you are willing to pay before you haggle.

 Getting chummy with a seller doesn’t automatically mean you’ll get a better price.
 In fact, it often works in their favor because subconsciously you don’t want to hurt this seller by cheating them out of money.

 It doesn’t matter what they say or how mad they act, if they sell, they are making a profit.
 You have to be able to distance yourself from the seller enough to “hurt” them by getting the price you want.

-5. Bring Small Bills
+#8: Bring Small Bills

 Also, it’s a good idea to use small bills anyway.
 The use of large denominations is just begging for people to give you back fake bills.

 Download my FREE, 24-page Expat Guide to Banking in China, which goes even more in-depth on money matters in the Middle Kingdom!

 Final Thoughts: Enjoy Yourself !